Pope Pius XII: Recent developments

-In The Real Odessa.
-How Peron Brought the Nazi War Criminals to Argentina (2002), the Argentine journalist Uki Goñi described how the Argentinian government dealt with war criminals who entered Argentina.
+In The Real Odessa: How Peron Brought the Nazi War Criminals to Argentina (2002), the journalist Uki Goñi described how the Argentinian government dealt with war criminals.
 However, during his research Goñi accidentally stumbled on British Foreign Office documents relating to the involvement of Vatican personnel in the smuggling of war criminals, the so-called post-war "ratlines".
 Goñi found out that the British Envoy D'Arcy Osborne had intervened with Pope Pius XII to put an end to these illegal activities.
-Furthermore, he discovered "that the Pope secretly pleaded with Washington and London on behalf of notorious criminals and Nazi collaborators".
-Suzanne Brown-Fleming's The Holocaust and Catholic Conscience.
-Cardinal Aloisius Muench and the Guilt Question in Germany (2006) underlines Goñi's findings.
+Furthermore, he claimed "that the Pope secretly pleaded with Washington and London on behalf of notorious criminals and Nazi collaborators".
+Suzanne Brown-Fleming's The Holocaust and Catholic Conscience: Cardinal Aloisius Muench and the Guilt Question in Germany (2006) underlines Goñi's findings.
 Brown-Fleming stated how Pius XII allegedly intervened on behalf of German war criminals (e.g. Otto Ohlendorf).
-Brown-Fleming's main source was the archive of Pope Pius XII's representative in post-war Germany, Cardinal Aloisius Muench.
-Then, Phayer's Pius XII, The Holocaust, and the Cold War (2008) utilized documents that were released via Bill Clinton's 1997 executive order declassifying wartime and postwar documents, many of which are currently at the US National Archives and Holocaust Memorial Museum.
+Brown-Fleming's main source was the archive of Pope Pius XII's representative in post-war Germany, Cardinal Aloisius Joseph Muench.
+Then, Phayer's Pius XII, the Holocaust, and the Cold War (2008) utilized documents that were released via Bill Clinton's 1997 executive order declassifying wartime and postwar documents, many of which are currently at the US National Archives and Holocaust Memorial Museum.
 These documents include diplomatic correspondence, American espionage, and decryptions of German communications.
 Relevant documents have also been released by the Argentine government and the British Foreign Office.
-Other information sources have become available, including the diary of Bishop Hurley.
+Other information sources have become available, including the diary of Bishop Joseph Patrick Hurley.
 These documents reveal new information about Pius XII's actions regarding the Ustaše regime, the genocides in Poland, the finances of the wartime church, the deportation of the Roman Jews, and the ratlines for Nazis and fascists fleeing Europe.
 According to Phayer, "the face of Pope Pius that we see in these documents is not the same face we see in the eleven volumes the Vatican published of World War II documents, a collection which, though valuable, is nonetheless critically flawed because of its many omissions".